BA (Liverpool), MPhil, PhD (Cambridge), FSA

 For the Spring semester of 2013 he was William K. and Marilyn M. Simpson Professor of Egyptology at the American University in Cairo.

-Elected a Fellow of the Society of Antiquaries of London in September 2003, in December 2011 he was elected Chairman of the Trustees of the Egypt Exploration Society, and is a Contributing Editor of the Kmt: a Modern Journal of Egyptology, as well as Chairman of the Egypt Society of Bristol, and is the author of twelve books and over two hundred papers, articles and reviews.
+Elected a Fellow of the Society of Antiquaries of London in September 2003, was Chairman of the Trustees of the Egypt Exploration Society from 2011-2016, was Simpson Professor of Egyptology at the American University in Cairo for the Spring semester of 2013, and is a Contributing Editor of the Kmt: a Modern Journal of Egyptology, as well as Chairman of the Egypt Society of Bristol, and is the author of twenty books and over three hundred papers, articles and reviews.

-Egyptian funerary archaeology; dynastic history; history of Egyptology; royal funerary archaeology of Europe.
+Egyptian funerary archaeology; dynastic history; history of Egyptology; royal funerary archaeology of Europe; naval history from 1850 to 1946, especially the period directly following the First World War.

 Current work covers a variety of areas within Egyptian archaeology, but centre on the development of funerary equipment and architecture, history and chronology, from Second to Third Intermediate Periods, and the history of Egyptology and Egyptian collections, particularly in the south west of England.